 While our public collection bins have gone away from Whole Foods Stores, the Gimme 5 program lives on by mail.
 We ensure that clean, rigid #5 plastic that we receive from you gets recycled, becoming new products, all made in the USA.

 Please note that as of November 27, 2020, we paused our Gimme 5 mail in program due to logistical challenges posed by the COVID-19 pandemic.
 We thank you for not making any Gimme 5 shipments for now.
-We expect to be able to provide an update sometime in January 2021, but as of January 7th, we have not been able to reopen the program.
 Please note that our Preserve Toothbrush Takeback program IS running during this time.
 We appreciate your patience!
+Last updated: 3-12-21